-☐ Optional - Describe other measures (e.g. providing senior-only hours, incentivizing non-peak sales):
+Optional - Describe other measures (e.g. providing senior-only hours, incentivizing non-peak sales):

-D. MEASURES THAT COMMUNICATE TO THE PUBLIC hands or use sanitizer upon entry into a restaurant, and to stay home if they are ill or have symptoms consistent with COVID-19.
-Signage is posted that notifies customers that while it may be common practice for diners to socialize after the meal, this practice will be discouraged during the pandemic.
-E. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES Services that are critical to the customers/clients have been prioritized.
-Transactions or services that can be offered remotely have been moved on-line.
-Measures are instituted to assure access to goods and services for customers who have mobility limitations and/or are at high risk in public spaces.
+- A copy of this protocol is posted at all public entrances to the facility. - A sign notifying customers to use hand sanitizer and to wear a face covering when not eating or drinking is also posted at all entrances. - □ Signage is posted that reminds the dining public to maintain physical distancing of six feet, wash hands or use sanitizer upon entry into a restaurant, and to stay home if they are ill or have symptoms consistent with COVID-19. - Given Signage is posted that notifies customers that while it may be common practice for diners to socialize after the meal, this practice will be discouraged during the pandemic. - Online outlets of the establishment (website, social media, etc.) provide clear information about facility hours, required use of face coverings, policies in regard to preordering, reservations, prepayment, pickup and/or delivery and other relevant issues.

+- □ Services that are critical to the customers/clients have been prioritized. - I Transactions or services that can be offered remotely have been moved on-line. - Measures are instituted to assure access to goods and services for customers who have mobility limitations and/or are at high risk in public spaces.

 Any additional measures not included above should be listed on separate pages, which the business should attach to this document.

-You may contact the following person with any questions or comments about this protocol: Business Contact Name: Phone number: D eate Last Revised:
+You may contact the following person with any questions or comments about this protocol: Business Contact Name:

-TO REPORT A VIOLATION

-PLEASE CALL: (562) 570-2633 OR

-EMAIL: CETASKFORCE@LONGBEACH.GOV